sunnyoaks/blog/_posts/2019-04-09-My-good-things-journal.md

 ##### March 18th 2018

-* I moved the last stuff from my old apartment with the help of Ingvild, my childhood friend.
+* I moved the last things from my old apartment with the help of Ingvild.
 What a relief it is to finally be completely done with the move.
 And what I relief it was to know I was never alone in this process.
 * I followed my mom’s advice and made myself a nice hot chocolate.
 But a healthy version with almond milk and honey.
 * The weather has shifted, and it feels like spring is really here.